AminaElsheikh/DEFC.Util.RepoGen/README.md

 ---

 ## 📩 Questions?
-If you’re stuck or want feedback on your solution: Open a [GitHub Issue](https://github.com/AminaElsheikh/DEFC.Util.RepoGen/issues) with your question
+If you're stuck or want feedback on your solution: Open a [GitHub Issue](https://github.com/AminaElsheikh/DEFC.Util.RepoGen/issues) with your question

 ---